Monitor multiple directories using glob patterns and automatically adjust file ownership and permissions.

 700 would be non-sensical given the above rules so it is given a special meaning by Autochown.

 700 is the killmask.
 It instructs Autochown to remove matching files.
-This is very useful to prevent certain filetypes from appearing in the watched directory.
-For example, to prevent the creation of FIFOs, the previous example could be modified as follows:
+This is very useful to prevent certain filetypes from appearing in the target directory.
+For example, to prevent the creation of FIFOs, the previous example could be changed to

 Be very careful when using the killmask.
 It can wipe out an entire directory hierarchy if you make a mistake.
 To minimize the risk of a catastrophic typo, the killmask is only recognized when the